-Waived late payment charges, security deposit fees, and reconnection fees
+Waived late payment charges, security deposit fees, and reconnection fees charges for LIHEAP recipients.

-The contract entered into by all vendors mandates the suspension of late payment charges for LIHEAP recipients.
 Although the waiver of late payment charges, security deposits or reconnection fees is not required, payment of security deposits or late payment charges with LIHEAP funds is prohibited.
 As a result of this policy and LAC involvement, some utilities waive such fees for LIHEAP recipients.